How to Grind Your Own Burgers

 Instructions

-1. Chill your grinder for thirty minutes prior to grinding the steak(s).*
+1. Chill your meat grinder for 30 minutes prior to grinding the steak(s) to ensure the meat stays cold during the process.

 2. Assemble the grinder using the largest blade setting.